MaxJohnson/cep-extendscript-eval-promise/README.md

 # Features
 - Run (eval) ExtendScript files **with arguments** as promises
+- Mix and match command strings with files into a single call via "evalConcat()"
+- Set ExtendScript's current working directory with "cwd()" (make script includes work again!)
 - Works with node.js require and AMD(probably)
 - Optional logger replacement (defaults to console.log)